ChrstphrHll/npc_gen/students/Volkos Halaema.md

 # Volkos Halaema
 ---
 ### Description
-- Tiefling Ranger from Aldercrown Empire
+- Tiefling Ranger from Magmus Centerhold
 - 4th year Diplomacy student in Alderden
-- short wavy brunette hair that's plain, Aqua eyes, and Aqua skin
+- shoulder length straight white hair that's wild, Aqua eyes, and Aqua skin
 - Is Capable and Mealymouthed, and has Security as their ideal

 ### Organizations